Qila Mubarak, Bathinda: History

 In 1754, Baba Ala Singh of Patiala state took control of Qila  Mubarak and renamed it Gobindgarh to honor Guru Gobind Singh.
 Before this, local say that Guru Nanak Dev, the first Sikh guru, visited the fort in 1515, and Guru Tegh Bahadur, the ninth Sikh guru, visited around 1665.
 Many years later, in 1705, Guru Gobind Singh came to the fort after his victory at the Battle of Muktsar.
 To commemorate Guru Gobind Singh’s visit, two gurdwaras were later constructed within the fort complex, one of which was built by Karam Singh, a former ruler of Patiala.
+The main gurdwara structure of Gurdwara Qila Mubarak, Bathinda was originally built in 1835 during the reign of Maharaja Karam Singh of Patiala in the Phulkian style of Sikh architecture, one of the few surviving original gurdwara structures created during his reign.